COFEM Feminist Pocketbook

 Tip sheet 6: Highlights challenges in engaging men in efforts to end VAWG, such as the risks of depoliticising GBV work and diverting funding and capacity from women’s organisations.
 It provides insights on remaining accountable to women and girls, women leaders and women’s organisations when engaging men and boys.

 Tip sheet 7: Unpacks definitional issues when understanding violence against women and girls, and violence against men and boys.
-It clarifies that violence against men and boys has root causes different from violence against women and girls that not only stem from structural gender-based inequalities.
+It clarifies that violence against men and boys has root causes that are different to causes of violence against women and girls, that not only stem from structural gender-based inequalities.
 Therefore, it cautions the danger of classifying different experiences of violence under one umbrella term such as Gender-based Violence (GBV).